PRL-PRG/evalr-experiment/README.md

 - The final package count might be smaller as not all packages use evals.
 Some packages could also be filtered out because they cannot be installed (missing some native dependencies) or they do not contain R code.
-- By default, there is 35 minutes timeout for all the tasks that run in parallel (e.g., extracting package metadata, running R programs).
+- By default, there is a 35 minutes timeout for all the tasks that run in parallel (e.g., extracting package metadata, running R programs).
 It can be adjusted by the `TIMEOUT` environment variable.
 - R does not provide any mechanism for pinning package versions.
 This means